 Ten years ago the mental health parity act passed into law.
 (Officially the bill is called the Mental Health Parity and Addiction Equity Act of 2008 or MHPAEA).
 Today seems like a good time to reflect on how mental health businesses weathered the health care storms of the last decade.

-Let’s look at the disruptive storms that blew through the US health care system with a focus on the effects for coverage of mental health services.
+Let’s look at the disruptive storms that blew through the US health care system with a focus on the effects of coverage of mental health services.
 And why should coverage patterns matter?
 Because when coverage for mental health services improves, more get the help they need and everyone benefits.

 Storm #1: Discrimination against mental health prior to 2008